Close

 What is Power Soccer?

 Come play a new and exciting sport of Power Soccer.
 This program is specifically designed for individuals who use power wheelchairs.
 It brings a competitive environment for players with a physical disability.
 This game uses the strategies of traditional soccer with accessibility.
-Check it out this summer.

 Who can participate in Power Soccer?